 Definitions of Risk Metrics

-Information ratio measures a strategy’s excess returns relative to the index, divided by the volatility of those excess returns.
+Information ratio measures a strategy’s excess returns relative to the Russell 1000 Index, divided by the volatility of those excess returns.

 Sharpe ratio divides a strategy’s gross return in excess of the 90-day Treasury bill by the strategy‘s standard deviation.

-Beta measures the strategy’s volatility relative to its benchmark; a beta of 1.00 indicates that the strategy is as volatile as its benchmark.
+Beta measures the strategy’s volatility relative to the Russell 1000; a beta of 1.00 indicates that the strategy is as volatile as the Russell 1000 Index.

-R-squared indicates the percentage of the strategy’s movement that is explained by its benchmark’s movement, with a range of 0.00 to 1.00.
+R-squared indicates the percentage of the strategy’s movement that is explained by the Russell 1000 Index’s movement, with a range of 0.00 to 1.00.

 The standard deviation is a statistic that measures the dispersion of a dataset relative to its mean.